Energinet-DataHub/ARCHIVED-geh-timeseries/source/databricks/README.md

     pytest
     ```

-- For more information on the tests use
+- For more verbose output use

     ```text
     pytest -vv -s